 What is a Latte?

 The latte is the milkiest of espresso drinks and one of the most popular coffee drinks.
 Latte comes from the Italian word “caffè e latte,” Unlike a cortado, a caffè latte doesn’t simply “cut” the intensity of the espresso shots.
 It straight-up buries it.

 Traditionally, a cafe latte is an 8-ounce drink prepared using a 1:3 coffee-to-milk ratio.
 This breaks down to 2 ounces of espresso and 6 ounces of steamed milk.

 Many cafes have scaled up the traditional recipe, disregarding the original ratio of espresso to milk and simply loading up on milk.
 For example, Starbucks only uses 1 part of espresso for every 7-11 parts steamed milk in their latte drinks.

 As I mentioned…the texture of modern lattes is very smooth and milky.

 You’ll get less coffee flavor and a creamier mouthfeel when compared with other drinks.
 There will be a light layer of microfoam but nothing near what you’d expect from, say, a cappuccino.

 Because of the high-dairy content in lattes, it’s often considered a morning drink.

 Differences Between Cortado vs Latte

 When comparing a cortado vs latte there are several distinct qualities between these drinks.
-Perhaps the most dramatic is the intensity of the espresso flavor.
+Perhaps the most dramatic and main difference is the intensity of the espresso flavor.